 - 70%-95% GOTS-certified organic cotton

-Thus, Wear Pact has a variety of different options depending on how much organic cotton you want your clothing to contain.
+To sum up, Wear Pact has a variety of different clothing options depending on how much organic cotton you want your clothes to contain.

 Let's start creating a healthy home today!